While there are now more opportunities than ever for mums to start a business or work at home, the pressing question is: How do you make it work?

 Elynn of Careermums says many work-from-home jobs still require you to occasionally go back to the office or out for appointments, so “back-up” help from family is essential.

-In fact, it’s so important that you should reconsidering working at home or starting a business if your family members aren’t supportive of the idea or do not respect your work-at home hours, says Sher-li Torrey, founder of Mums@Work.
+In fact, it’s so important that you should reconsider working at home or starting a business if your family members aren’t supportive of the idea or do not respect your work-at home hours, says Sher-li.

 Find a space to call your own